Jewish United Fund of Metropolitan Chicago

 Overview

 The Jewish United Fund of Metropolitan Chicago (JUF), founded over 120 years ago, is the central philanthropic address of Chicago's Jewish community and one of the largest nonprofit social welfare institutions in Illinois.
-With assets of $238 million and mobilizing over $200 million annually in financial resources, JUF funds a network of 100+ agencies, schools, and initiatives that bring food, refuge, health care, education, and emergency assistance to 500,000 Chicagoans of all faiths and millions of Jews in Israel and around the world.
+With assets of $238 million and mobilising over $200 million annually in financial resources, JUF funds a network of 100+ agencies, schools, and initiatives that bring food, refuge, health care, education, and emergency assistance to 500,000 Chicagoans of all faiths and millions of Jews in Israel and around the world.
 Under President Lonnie Nasatir's leadership since 2019, JUF has responded to historic crises including COVID-19, the Ukraine war, and the October 7, 2023 Hamas attacks on Israel, investing over $100 million in emergency relief since October 7 alone.
-The organization allocates funds to more than 70 affiliates and beneficiary agencies through a sophisticated planning process involving nearly 200 board and community members.
+The organisation allocates funds to more than 70 affiliates and beneficiary agencies through a sophisticated planning process involving nearly 200 board and community members.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Jewish Women's Foundation (JWF)